Scientific: Yucca elata

 7-24

-Landscape Use: Xeric and desert landscape design themes, accent, focal point
+Landscape Use: Xeric and desert landscape design themes, strong accent and/or focal point.

-Foliage/Texture: Narrow, linear gray to light green leaves to 4', often shorter, finely serrate, and filamentaceous with often white margins, Leaves grow in variably loose to densely crowded clumps in a tuft at the top of the stem, medium fine texture
+Foliage/Texture: Narrow, linear gray to light green leaves to 4-feet long, often shorter, finely serrate, and filamentaceous with often white margins, Leaves grow in variably loose to densely crowded clumps in a tuft at the top of the stem; medium fine texture.

 Flowers & Fruits: White flowers sometimes tinged with either green or pink on numerous, striking elongated spikes.
-Winged seeds on 3" long fruit.
+Winged seeds on 3-inches long fruit.

 Seasonal Color: Flowers in late spring to early summer (which is May in Phoenix).